-- Dryness, peeling, redness are the most common & reported side effects
+- Dryness, peeling, and redness are the most common & reported side effects

 - If Benzoyl peroxide touches any fabrics or even your hair, it can bleach them

-Any tips before starting to use Benzoyl Peroxide?
+Any tips before starting to use Benzoyl Peroxide in your skincare routine?
 (Don’t miss these)

-- It increases the photosensitivity of the skin, hence don’t forget to load up on sunscreen in the daylight.
+- Benzoyl Peroxide increases the photosensitivity of the skin, hence don’t forget to load up on sunscreen in the daylight.

-- BPO doesn’t gel up with most ingredients, especially mixing with another topical acne medication can severely irritate the skin.
+- Benzoyl Peroxide doesn’t gel up with most ingredients, especially mixing with another topical acne medication can severely irritate the skin.